pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Notes:
  - model/type/number of channels indicated on the RX can be different from what the RX is in fact wanting to see.
 So don't hesitate to test different combinations until you have something working.
 Using Auto is the best way to find these settings.
- - RX ouput will always be TAER independently of the input AETR, RETA...
+ - RX output will match the Spektrum standard TAER independently of the input configuration AETR, RETA...
+ - RX output will match the Spektrum standard throw (1500µs +/- 400µs -> 1100..1900µs) for a 100% input.
+This is true for both Serial and PPM input.
+For PPM, make sure the end points PPM_MIN_100 and PPM_MAX_100 in _config.h are matching your TX ouput.
+The maximum ouput is 1000..2000µs based on an input of 125%.

 ### Sub_protocol DSM2_22 - *0*
 DSM2, Resolution 1024, refresh rate 22ms